-The Strategic Housing Implementation Plan (SHIP) process is currently underway and seeks to recalibrate the city's targets, identify funding needs, and develop housing strategies for next several years to meets the housing targets and needs of the community.
-Through this process the SHIP committee identified the need for the creation of a SOID ordinance as a policy to ensure those with housing vouchers don't have barriers to finding housing.
+The Strategic Housing Implementation Plan (SHIP) process is currently underway and seeks to recalibrate the city's targets, identify funding needs, and develop housing strategies for the next several years to meets the housing targets and needs of the community.
+Through this process as well as the city's anti-displacement initiative ,ForEveryOneHome, staff identified the need for the creation of a SOID ordinance as a policy to ensure those with housing vouchers don't have barriers to finding housing.

 Staff presented an update on the SHIP and provided an overview on Source of Income Discrimination to the Planning and Land Development Committee on December 14, 2020.
 The Housing Commission voted unanimously to recommend the ordinance for approval by Council on January 27, 2021.
 Staff provided another briefing and recommendations to Planning and Land Development Committee on February 8, 2021.
-Planning and Land Development Committee recommended this Ordinance be considered at a B-Session.
+Planning and Land Development Committee recommended this Ordinance be considered for council consideration.